 Regulatory Environment That Supports Energy Self-Reliance

-PERFORMANCE STANDARDS FOR GRANTING RIGHT-OF-WAY ACCESS TO FREE MARKET INNOVATIONS
+PERFORMANCE STANDARDS FOR RIGHT-OF-WAY ACCESS TO FREE MARKET INNOVATIONS

 WHEREAS, Privately funded freight railroads average over 400 ton-miles per gallon efficiency;